sagiadinos/garlic-player/src/README.md

 It integrates
 - SMIL parser
 - file classes for managing indexes, media, downloads, etc.
-- system infomation for reports and inspecting
+- system information for reports and inspecting
 - generating reports and sends them to a WebDav-Address
 - configuration and loggings tools